Software Testing Knowledge Base

 What does it mean for QA specialists?
 Working on test cases for a login page requires being as meticulous as you can.
 If you need some help with this task, here’s a short guide on test case writing.

-Different Formats of Test Cases
+What Are the Different Formats of Test Cases?

 A couple of things can influence your choice of the test case format.
 Firstly, the more complex functionality is, the more details you will need to include in a test case.
 Secondly, the format can be dictated by the configurations of test case management software your team uses.
 Finally, it can depend on the generally accepted practices within a QA company or a development team.